Upgrading Youth Ministry - Why Do We Gather?

 If you remember from last week, we started a series introducing concepts related to changes within the youth ministry.
 We're focusing on upgrading youth ministry.
 Last time, we discussed principles related to the means of grace.
 As we look into the Scriptures, we recognize that partaking of the means of grace is the goal of our lives—focusing on environments where we receive grace.

 Grace is entirely from God, a synonym for His active involvement in our lives.
 This evening, carrying that theme, we answer the question: Why do we gather together as Christians?
-What is the purpose, especially for our Friday night gatherings?
-The principles are the same that govern the church at large.
-There is no youth ministry outside of the church; youth ministry is the church, integrated within it.
+What is the purpose for Christians coming together?
+Specifically, why are we gathering on this Friday night?
+The principles that govern this are the same for the church at large.
+There is no youth ministry outside of the church.
+Youth ministry exists as the church, integrated within it.
+We are gathering as a local body of Christ.

-Means of Grace: Recap and Foundation
+Means of Grace: A Review

 These are foundational for our ministry.